 “We’ve been working with our development and graphics driver partners over the last few months to investigate utilizing multi-GPU support within Batman: Arkham Knight.
 The result was that even the best case estimates for performance improvements turned out to be relatively small given the high risk of creating new issues for all players.
 As a result we’ve had to make the difficult decision to stop work on further multi-GPU support.
 We are disappointed that this was not practical and apologize to those who have been waiting for this feature.”

-As an attempt of a good will gesture, they offered several copies of previous Batman titles to those who were affected, while Steam and other retailers such as Greenmangaming had started offering refunds for the title.
-However, if you were one of them gamers who picked up a new Nvidia GTX 970 or GTX 980, you were stuck with it.
-Nvidia, eventually changed the title offered from Batman: Arkham Knight to Metal Gear Solid V and even helped some gamers get the later title.
+As an attempt of a goodwill gesture, they offered several copies of previous Batman titles to those who were affected, while Steam and other retailers such as Greenmangaming had started offering refunds for the title.
+However, if you were one of those gamers who picked up a new Nvidia GTX 970 or GTX 980, you were stuck with it.
+Nvidia eventually changed the title offered from Batman: Arkham Knight to Metal Gear Solid V and even helped some gamers get the later title.
 Not everyone was as fortunate, however.

 Since this all happened it has been a downward spiral relationship between the PC gaming audience and WB Games, which extended back into Mortal Kombat X. WB Games announced that the Mortal Kombat XL, which and the Kombat Pack 2 were not coming to the PC.
 This came weeks after Netherrealm had been teasing the release of the Kombat Pack 2, only to release for the PlayStation 4 and Xbox One.
 When asked why the PC version was non-existent, WB Games pointed the finger towards developer, Netherrealm and claimed that Netherrealm had scrapped it to the poor performance and sales of Mortal Kombat X on PC.
 No more updates, no future content, nothing that the consoles would receive, despite having paid for the game.